Last updated on August 15, 2020 by The Counselor

 How to fix Adsense not showing up on some pages of your blog

-So should change your theme and see if ads will show up.
+- Change your theme and see if ads will show up.
 Else, open that page on different browsers and on a different device.

-If ads show up, your main browser cache needs to be cleared.
+- If ads show up, your main browser cache needs to be cleared.
 If no ads, open the page in incognito mode.
 If ads show up, clear your browser.
 If no ads yet, there are six things you can do to resolve Adsense showing up on some certain pages.

 9 different way to fix AdSense not showing up on some pages

 - Submit that page to search engine console, for re-indexing or use fetch as Google.
 It may have been flagged for the improper content, stop words or duplicate content, title or meta description.

-Edit the content of the page and change the font (default font)… save and view the page again.
+- Add extra long-tail keyword on the page and change the font (default font)… save and view the page again.

-Change the post category of that page not showing Adsense ad units to another one showing ads, save and check again.
+- Change the post category of that page not showing Adsense ad units to another one showing ads, save and check again.

 - If you had altered the permalink of the page not showing ads, change it back to the old permalink, save and check again.

-Edit the content in text mode and try to locate if there is a div content – remove it if you find any.
+- Edit the content in text mode and try to locate if there is a div content – remove it if you find any.
 Save and check again.

-You can create an ads.txt and upload into your domain root folder
+- You can create an ads.txt and upload into your domain root folder

-Re-submit your website to re-indexing
+- Re-submit your website to re-indexing